Substra/substra-documentation/docs/source/substrafl_doc/substrafl_overview.rst

 * The training organizations update their model with the aggregated updates.

 Now that you have a good overview of SubstraFL, have a look at the :ref:`MNIST example <substrafl_doc/examples/get_started/plot_substrafl_torch_fedavg:Using Torch FedAvg on MNIST dataset>`.

+Federated Learning Strategies
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+A FL strategy describes the journey the model will take on distributed data.
+The most popular strategy is the Federated Averaging, which is explained below:

+* The model trains locally on each organization
+* The model aggregates the weight updates from each of these training sessions on an aggregation node
+* The averaged weight updates are applied locally at each organization.

+Your choice of strategy will likely depend on the model you use.
+For instance, you can use the Federated Averaging strategy with a deep neural network or with a logistic regression but not with a random forest.
+Several FL :ref:`substrafl_doc/api/strategies:Strategies` are already implemented in SubstraFL.

+Strategies can be centralized or decentralized:

+* **Centralized:** During the training, the organizations containing train data communicate exclusively with a central organization.
+* **Decentralized:** During the training, the organizations communicate between themselves, there is no central organization.

 Centralized strategy - workflow